 Lectures (Online and In-Class): A lecture schedule is below.
-For this course we will be watching an online lecture the prior to our scheduled class meetings.
-It is your responsibility to watch this lecture before class each day.
-I recommend taking notes while watching the online lectures to help absorb the material.
-There will be guiding questions and a quiz in canvas to gauge comprehension.
-Our scheduled class time will be dedicated time to go through problems associated with material in online lecture.
-IMPORTANT- Some new material will be introduced during classtime.
+For this course we will be mixing traditional lectures with online lectures to spend more time during class actively working through materials.
+Typically, we will have a more traditional lecture on Monday, and you will be required to watch an online lecture prior to Wednesday and Friday's lecture.
+I recommend taking handwritten notes while watching the online lectures to help absorb the material.
+You will be given journal questions to help gauge your comprehension IMPORTANT- Even on the active classroom days, some new material will be introduced during class time.
 You will get the most out of this class by coming to class.

-While in class we will work problem sets that I create and we may also allocate some time working through Sapling problems.
+While in class we will work problem sets that I create and we will often use EXCEL.
 So, please bring your laptop!